 NTLive at Home streaming The Madness of George III from Nottingham Playhouse for free on YouTube

-We are delighted that NTLive is currently streaming a free recording of the 2018 Nottingham Playhouse production of the Madness of George III which can be viewed across the world.
+We were delighted that in June 2020 NTLive streamed a free recording of the 2018 Nottingham Playhouse production of the Madness of George III which could be be viewed across the world.

 The Georgian Papers Programme worked very closely with both the Playhouse and NTLive to support the original production, briefing the cast, supplying material for props, staging an exhibition at Windsor for the actor portraying George, the wonderful Mark Gatiss, and then mounting it online, and providing programme notes and a pre-performance talk.
 You can see a record of Mark’s visit to Windsor in the introduction to the play produced by NTLive: